ankurk91/wp-google-analytics/readme.txt

 This mode is only available for administrators only when they are logged-in to WordPress dashboard.

-= How does it work for multi-site ? =
+= How does it work for multi-site? =

 You need to configure the plugin for each of sub-site individually.